llnl/benchmarks/docs/90_appendix/build_docs.rst

 This section contains an example table being automatically included and plotted from both Gnuplot [Gnuplot]_ and Matplotlib [Matplotlib]_.
-An easy workflow is to create data in a CSV [CSV]_ format so it can be direcly manipulated to create tables and figures.
+An easy workflow is to create data in a CSV [CSV]_ format so it can be directly manipulated to create tables and figures.

 Creating a Table from CSV